the New Canal Lighthouse Museum and Education Center

 February - Construction of the New Canal Lighthouse Museum begins.

-July - Red roofs are added.
+July - Red roof added.

 August - Construction continues.
 The cupola is installed.